CanonicalLtd/maas-docs/en/nodes-resource-pools.md

 pools.
 All MAAS installations have a resource pool named "default."
 New machines are automatically added to the default resource pool.

-See [MAAS CLI - Resource pools][cli-resource-pools] for how to manage resource pools with the CLI.

 ## Web UI

 See [Web UI][webui] for how to get started with the web UI.